jaawerth/fennel-nvim/README.md

 ## Install

-The usual, either copy to your nvim config dir or use vim-plug ala
+The usual, either copy to your nvim config dir or use vim-plug or your plugin manager of choice e.g.

 ```viml
 Plug 'jaawerth/fennel-vim'